10 Things You Need to Know About 'The Star-Spangled Banner'

 You might be surprised that there’s a fifth stanza—in fact, you might be surprised that there’s a second, third and fourth.
 The others are rarely played, but you might hear them on really formal occasions.
 You’ll almost never hear the third stanza, though, which is pretty anti-British.
 Here are the lyrics to the song in their entirety.

-7. Ironically, Francis Scott Key’s grandson was imprisoned in the very place that inspired his granddad to write “The Star-Spangled Banner."
-In 1861, people of Baltimore deemed to be pro-South were jailed in Fort McHenry.
+Ironically, Francis Scott Key’s grandson was jailed in the very place that inspired his granddad to write “The Star-Spangled Banner."
+In 1861, residents of Baltimore who were deemed to be pro-South were held in Fort McHenry.

 A version of this story first ran in 2010.